julianrizzo/my-first-app/README.md

 This is a *README*

+- to update gems = bundle install
+- to create migration = rake db:create_migration NAME=
+- to run migrations = rake db:migrate
-type "rackup" to run server
+- type "rackup" to run server
+- to kill server = control + c